Data Privacy Statement

 1. Description and scope of data processing

 Every time you call up our website our system automatically records data and information from the computer system of the calling computer.
+This data collection happens even in case tracking cookies are declined, which is shown automatically after the appearance of the consent banner when you call up our page.

 In the course of this, the following data are collected: